gaurav-321/Amazon-Review-WordCloud-Generator/README.md

 ---

+## ✨ Description
+Generate a word cloud from Amazon product reviews using Selenium, filter by star ratings, and visually analyze customer feedback.
+This tool helps in making more informed buying decisions and understanding customer sentiment through data visualization.

+---

-## 🎯 Features
+## 🚀 Features
-- Scrapes Amazon reviews using Selenium.
+- **Scrapes Amazon reviews** using Selenium.
 - Filters reviews by star rating (1–5 or all).
 - Generates a word cloud image from review text.
 - Saves the image as `wordCloud.png` in the project directory.

 ---

-## 📦 Requirements
+## ⛓ Installation

+### Prerequisites
 - Google Chrome (installed on your system)
 - Chrome WebDriver (place it in the same directory as the script)
 - Python 3.x